PyCoder21/Termux-AI-Free-Agent/README.md

     *   Searches for data within Wikidata based on your query.

 ### 🚀 Get Started:
 To begin your journey with FreeSeekR1-Agent, simply run the `ai.py` script in your Termux environment.
-Ensure you have `config.json` set up (even if empty for DeepSeek API, as it's configured to use a `base_url` that doesn't require a key).

 ```bash
 python ai.py